aranya-project/aranya-embedded/crates/chat-app/TUTORIAL.md

 The systems consists of three main technologies.

   1. A robust network sync protocol for sharing state updates between devices.
 This protocol is designed to be robust even with high packet loss.
   2. A novel CRDT that has built in defenses against adversarial edits.
-This provides for automitic resolution of conflicting changes to state.
+This provides for automatic resolution of conflicting changes to state.
   3. And a domain specific language and runtime for distributed protocol development.

 The tutorial is build on the embedded version of our toolkit which is a technology demonstration.
 It runs on bare metal on 32bit MCUs such as the esp32.